-During the processes of regeneration and redevelopment of Burnley and Padiham town centres, in which the Council may play a facilitation role by providing suitable sites, it is important that adequate consideration is given to the impact on the supply of
+During the processes of regeneration and redevelopment of Burnley and Padiham town centres, in which the Council may play a facilitation role by providing suitable sites, it is important that adequate consideration is given to the impact on the supply of parking.
+Historically there has been a reactive approach to this, which has risked less than ideal outcomes due to the inevitable time and choice constraints.
 This strategy outlines a proactive approach in which future demand is periodically assessed and changes in parking provision are where possible made in advance.